RAMGuide/TheRamGuide-WIP-/Timings.md

 ### tCCD

 tCCD is the CAS to CAS command delay for the DRAM.
 This means it is the gap in clock cycles between two CAS commands being addressed.
 On DDR4 and DDR5 this timing is spilt into tCCD_S and tCCD_L for the CAS to CAS command delay for a different bank and same bank respectively.
 This CAS to CAS delay applies to both read to read and write to write scenarios.

+These timings are extremely important for memory performance, infact so much that if you raise these timings both from to 4 from 6 on DDR4, you will loose a third of your memory bandwidth which is insane.
+This of course carries into tRDRD and tWRWR timings when those are preferred.
+Reasoning for this:

 As this applies to read to read and write to write scenarios many platforms spilt these timings into tRDRD and tWRWR timings.
 More detail on these timings below where tertiary timings are explained.